austinrutta/account_us/doc/design.rst

 United States GAAP_ and IFRS_ financial accounting standards, so hopefully this could be used as a starting point for accounting with either approach.

-Currently, this module only supports corporate accounting.
-For partnership or other types of business entity support, `email`_ or `file an issue`_ to discuss.

 Influential, but possibly temporary, conclusions
 ------------------------------------------------